DanteDeLordran/VueCrudExample/README.md

 ## Considerations

 - In VaDataTable , use EXACTLY the same names for the JSON response body, otherwise the table will not be able to render the data
+- In VaDataTable , READ correctly the #cell() parameters